namcuongtp2000/Japanese_Learning_Tools_Chatbot/README.md

 # Japanese_Learning_Tools_Chatbot
 1.Introduction

-This is a simple python application for Japanese Learner include Speech Chatbot features.
+This is a simple python application for Japanese Learners included Speech Chatbot and Handwritten Recognition features.
 If you want to use my work on your projects, please REFERENCE this GITHUB link.

 2.Installation